 Finally overwatering can cause plants to develop issues such as root rot.

 With the correct care your plants will be largely healthy and problem free.
-In return, they will reward your efforts with ample amounts of lush green foliage and scores of colorful blooms.
+In return, geraniums will reward your efforts with ample amounts of lush green foliage and scores of colorful blooms.

 Failure to Flower

 A popular houseplant, geranium are well suited to growing indoors.
-However if they constantly sit in a warm environment they can fail to flower.
+However if geraniums constantly sit in a warm environment the geraniums can fail to flower.
 Removing the plants to a cooler location for a couple of weeks will encourage buds to set.

 Geranium plants repel most pests and insects.
 This makes them a great companion plant.
-Traditionally they grow alongside roses.
-They also look great mixed in with other bedding plants such as impatiens and spring flowering bulbs like tulips and daffodils.
+Traditionally geraniums grow alongside roses.
+Geraniums also look great mixed in with other bedding plants such as impatiens and spring flowering bulbs like tulips and daffodils.

-A classic combination, growing these flowers alongside roses can create a stunningly effective display.
+A classic combination, growing these flowers alongside roses can create a stunningly effective display of geraniums and roses.
 Growing this combination also helps to protect roses from some common pests.

 Geraniums are a reliable addition to any garden.
-A useful companion plant they are particularly useful controlling in the gap between spring flowers facing and summer flowers blooming.
+A useful companion plant geraniums are particularly useful controlling in the gap between spring flowers facing and summer flowers blooming.